LlennDev/Unity-Editor-RPC/README.md

 ## Installation
 1. Open the Package manager in Unity.
 2. Click on the + in the top right and then add via Git.
-3. Paste in this link and click Add: `https://github.com/ElryGH/Unity-Editor-RPC.git`
+3. Paste in this link and click Add: `https://github.com/lucy-goblin/Unity-Editor-RPC.git`

 ## Usage
 Its fully automatic, it starts the second you open the Project.

 ## Compatibility
-- **Unity Version:** Unity 2022, Unity 6 & newer.
+- **Unity Version:** Unity 6 & newer.
 - **Platforms:** Windows, macOS, Linux.

 ## Contributing